Freemasonry in the Philippines: Rise of Freemasonry in the Philippines

 “Primera Luz Filipina”, the first masonic lodge in the Philippines was established in 1856 by Jose Malcampo Monje, a naval captain who became the Governor-General of the Philippines from June 18, 1874, to February 28, 1877.
 It was placed under the jurisdiction of “Gran Oriente Luisitano” and admitted only Spaniards.
 Other lodges for foreign-born residents soon followed.

 Sometime in 1869, Jacobo Zobel y Zangroniz joined the Scottish Lodge based in Nagtahan, which had been founded by the British Consul-General.
 It was placed under the jurisdiction of the grand lodge of Hong Kong.
 Zobel was made secretary of the organization.
 Historian Teodoro M. Kalaw wrote that Zobel was the first Filipino mason and added considerable prestige, considering that Zobel was a highly educated man who was a member of the Spanish Academy of History.

-In July 4, 1924 - The Filipino body, in a General assembly attended by more than 300 Master Masons from all over the country, unanimously adopted a proclamation saying that the Philippines is an exclusively Filipino Masonic Territory under the jurisdiction of Supremo Concejo del Grado 33 Para Filipinas headed by Soverano Gran Commendador Timoteo Paez and his council were Dr. Barcelona, Judge Rodas, Geronimo Santiago, Atty.
-Ruperto Castillo Tirol, Atty.
-Francisco Varona, Don Vicente Liwanag, Elias Asuncion and others.
+On July 4, 1924 - The Filipino body, in a General assembly attended by more than 300 Master Masons from all over the country, unanimously adopted a proclamation saying that the Philippines is an exclusively Filipino Masonic Territory under the jurisdiction of Supremo Concejo del Grado 33 Para Filipinas headed by Soverano Gran Commendador Timoteo Paez and his council were Dr. Santiago Barcelona, Dr. Isidoro De Santos, Manuel Paredes, Jose Turiano Santiago, Atty.
+Ruperto del Castillo Tirol, Atty.
+Francisco Varona, Don Vicente Liwanag, Elias Asuncion, Luciano Bernabe, Prudencio Remigio, Pablo Herrera, Felix Polintan, and Pascual Lintag.
 The Supreme Council was founded by acclamation by Filipino Masons at a time when no other such council existed in the Philippines.

 After its constitution, the existence of the Supremo Concejo del Grado 33 Para Filipinas was formally proclaimed to the four corners of the world on December 30 - Rizal Day - of the same year.